Warby Parker Cofounders Tell New Grads It’s Fine To Make It Up As You Go Along

 Highly specialized skills can feel like an albatross when you’re just entering the workforce, especially right now, when so many recent grads are taking jobs for which they’re overqualified.
 But as Gilboa and Blumenthal see it, it wasn’t the details of their education that secured Warby Parker’s success.
 Looking back, they’ve learned a few lessons that might go farther than any MBA or technical degree can take you–particularly in fields you’re totally unfamiliar with.

-Here are three of them in Blumenthal and Gilboa’s own words, excerpted from their Northwestern address and lightly edited.
+Here are three of them in Blumenthal and Gilboa’s own words, excerpted from their Northeastern address and lightly edited.

 1. Presume Positive Intent